elliewix/IS-452-Spring2019/installation_directions.md

 1. Right click on the name of your project on the left.
 Select New -> Python file.
 	* ![](installation_pics/8-newpythonfile.png)
 2. Name is something like ‘testing’.
 	* ![](installation_pics/9-nameit.png)
 3. You’ll now see an empty file in the main part of the PyCharm window.
 4. Type in the following into that screen:  `print(“Hello world”)`
 	* ![](installation_pics/10-makecodego.png)
 5. A green “play” arrow should appear next to line 1 next to that text.
-It may take a moment or two for the green button to appear.
+It may take a minute or two for the green button to appear.
 That is completely normal and just PyCharm connecting to your anaconda installation.
 6. Click that green button!
 7. A new panel at the bottom should appear, with text that starts with “Hello world”.
 “Process finished with exit code 0” means that everything worked and is not something to worry about.
 Looks weird, though, I know.
 	* ![](installation_pics/11-output.png)